LearnersGuild/curriculum-app/modules/Movie-Search-API/README.md

 Create a Movie Search API which uses Express, and fetches movies from IMDB.

-The api should have the following routes
+The api should have the following route
 ```
 request: GET /api/imdb/search/:query
 response: {"movies": [{name: "<movie-name>", year: "<year-released>"}]}